When was the last time you were truly outrageous!?

 3. Look for a really fun thing!

-Now go and do it!
+Now go and make it happen!

 And then one day, if I see you on a train or bus, you will certainly stand out from the serious faces!